rax-incubate/gcp-mc-demo/README.md

 # Future areas to explore

  - Build replication layer between the two clouds; primary in one cloud, read replicas in another and vice-versa.
 See [https://cloud.google.com/alloydb/docs/omni/set-up-read-replica](https://cloud.google.com/alloydb/docs/omni/set-up-read-replica)

- - Multicloud Analytics - Build an application that runs on GCP using native BQ and a BQ control plan on an Anthos cluster in AWS with data stored in S3

  - Implement bi-directional sync using `gsutil` with GCS and S3 as the two locations

  - Multicloud APIs - Use Apigee to deliver cross cloud API services